samaea/expensesbotworkshop/README.md

      ![Azure Portal Create knowledgebase](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/16_create-qna.png)

-     Note:You <b>do not</b> need to click on “Create a QnA Maker service”, since you did this in the previous step
+     Note: You <b>do not</b> need to click on “Create a QnA Maker service”, since you did this in the previous step

- 1. Select the Azure Active Directory and Azure subscription name you created the QnA Maker resource on the Azure Portal with (in the lab, you should only have one listed which will be the one you should select).
+ 1. Select the <b>Azure Active Directory and Azure subscription name you created the QnA Maker resource</b> on the Azure Portal with (in the lab, you should only have one listed which will be the one you should select).

- 1. For Azure QnAService, select the one you just created in the previous steps “expensesqnamaker-‘youralias’”.
+ 1. For Azure <b>QnAService</b>, select the one you just created in the previous steps <b>“expensesqnamaker-‘youralias’”</b>.

- 1. Give your knowledge base a name: “ExpensesKB”.
+ 1. Give your <b>knowledge base a name: “ExpensesKB”</b>.

  1. In this step, you can provide a FAQ Website link or use a file of question and answer pairs.
-In this lab, you will provide the FAQ document (ReadyExpensesFAQ.docx), which can be found here: https://aka.ms/msexpensesfaq.
-Please download it to your PC and upload it by clicking “+ file”.
+In this lab, <b>you will provide the FAQ document (ReadyExpensesFAQ.docx)</b>, which can be found here: https://aka.ms/msexpensesfaq.
+Please <b>download it</b> to your PC and <b>upload</b> it by clicking “+ file”.

- 1. Click on “Create your KB”
+ 1. Click on <b>“Create your KB”</b>.

  ![Azure QnAMaker Create knowledgebase](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/18_create-qna.png)